t-hamano/enable-responsive-image/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-WordPress plugin that adds settings to the Image block to display different images depending on the width of the screen on the front end.
+WordPress plugin that adds settings to the Image block to display different images depending on the width of the screen.

 == Description ==

 Enable Responsive Image adds settings to the Image block to display different images depending on the width of the screen.
 You can add multiple images and set media queries and resolution for each image.
-On the front end side, if the screen width matches the conditions of that media query, it will switch to the corresponding image.
+If the screen width matches the conditions of that media query, it will switch to the corresponding image.

 == Installation ==